-FPIES is Food Protein-Induced Enterocolitis Syndrome.
-It is commonly pronounced "F-Pies", as in "apple pies", though some physicians may refer to it as FIES (pronounced "fees", considering food-protein as one word).
+FPIES is food protein-induced enterocolitis syndrome.
+It is commonly pronounced "F-Pies", as in "apple pies," though some doctors may refer to it as FIES (pronounced "fees," considering food-protein as one word).
 Enterocolitis is inflammation involving both the small intestine and the colon (large intestine).

 A child with FPIES may experience what appears to be a severe stomach bug, but the "bug" only starts a couple hours after the offending food is given.
 Many FPIES parents have rushed their children to the ER, limp from extreme, repeated projectile vomiting, only to be told, "It's the stomach flu."
 However, the next time they feed their children the same solids, the dramatic symptoms return.